visgotti/CentrumMessengers/README.md

       var broker = new Broker(brokerURI, "broker_id");

-   this is all CentrumOptions look like for now.. eventually as I build the library I will find new uses for the options instead of just telling Centrum which messengers it's using.
-This is also why I'm keeping it like this for now if you look into Centrum.ts you can see how the initializeMessenger function works and by doing this way I will be able easily add new option processing in the future.
+   this is all CentrumOptions look like for now.. eventually as I build the library I will update the options examples below with the newest params.

-      var requestOptions = { request: true };
+      var requestOptions = { request:
+         { timeout: 1000 }  // defaults to 5000 (milliseconds)
+      };

       var responseOptions = { response: true };